 As a consultant, you make a baseline of 25% and up to 35% of every single order someone places through you in a month.
 As I mentioned you can also make a smaller percentage from your team.
 There are bonuses as you promote and as your team promotes, some of them pretty big when you promote!

-Additionally, Beautycounter periodically offers some pretty great incentives where you can earn free products and swag as rewards for selling, hosting or recruiting.
-They do an incredible all expenses paid 5 star trip once a year that consultants can earn.
+Additionally, Beautycounter periodically offers some pretty great incentives where you can earn free products and swag as rewards for selling, hosting, or recruiting.
+There are also very generous bonuses for when you hit certain titles.
 When you are on a supportive team like ours, we do extra incentives each month to reward people for their hard work that consists of cash, swag and products!

 What’s the consultant discount?

 Consultants get 25% off all products always!
 As new products launch, we are given the opportunity to get the new products at even deeper discounts.

 A new really cool perk is Beautycounter has teamed up with other clean brands and as consultants we can soon get products 15% off from popular companies like Cote nail polish, Davids toothpaste, Ursa Major deodorant, CocoKind floss and many more!!

 What’s the cost to join?

 It is $98 to enroll.
 This cost gets you business aids, your own website, a comprehensive training program, marketing materials and access to customer service.
 Everything you can possible think of that you might need is included in the back of the house website you gain access to from invitations, press, social media images to sustainability reports.
 Additionally you get a free Color Intense Lipstick, Resurfacing Overnight Peel, and makeup pouch included in that $98 as well!

 While technically this is all you need to join, I highly recommend taking advantage of the deeply discounted skincare and makeup sets offered when joining.
 You aren’t required to or even allowed to buy product to keep in stock.
 What you do need is some product to lend out and use as testers to work this business.
 All of my team members who joined with very little products have regretted it.